brotheraaron/amialergic/README.md

     How to make an app that scans barcodes: https://www.youtube.com/watch?v=xcWnVKnZBgk How to create your apk: https://www.youtube.com/watch?v=BfuOn5LuOA4
     API example: https://world.openfoodfacts.org/api/v0/product/737628064502.json
+    How to link android studio with GitHub: https://medium.com/code-yoga/how-to-link-android-studio-with-github-312037a13b99

 2021-02-05T04:42+00:00 First iteration, app only scans barcodes and returns the number.